 From another perspective, the United States constitution was based by Thomas Jefferson upon 18th century Newtonian mechanics.
 Could we altogether imagine a natural governance guided by a 21st century scientific organic, self-organizing, symbiotic, entity and empathy reciprocity?
 Our two parties are locked either-or, conserve/create, warrior/worrier gridlock conflict.
 An obvious, “naturome” resolve, it is respectfully proposed, would be me + We = US as a truly unified, familial, participatory, egalitarian, peaceable resolve.

-2020: In this Chapter VIII about a better future which is informed and guided by a a newly found universal genetic-like, bigender code, a societal public segment in most need is that of local to national governance.
-As we sadly know, this political domain is torn apart, ever rent in half, with bipolar fixations locked in mutual conflict.
-But we can’t go on like this, in January our 2020 election still festers.
-How obvious does it have to be for anyonw to realize that the two opposite halves are archetypical, critically poised, complements.
+2020: In this Chapter VIII about a better future which is informed and guided by a a newly found universal genetic-like, bigender code, a public segment in most need is that of local to nationwide political governance.
+As we sadly know, this social domain is torn apart, rent in half by bipolar fixations locked in mutual conflict.
+We can’t go on like this, in January our 2020 election still festers.
+How obvious does it have to be for anyone to realize that the two opposite halves are archetypical, critically poised, complements.
 Thus we beg to dub a novel Genocracy name to convey its actual genetic occesion.

 Abele, Andrea and Bogdan Wojciszke.
 Communal and Agentic Content: A Dual Perspective Model.
 Advances in Experimental Social Psychology.
 Volume 50, 2014.